 1. Reduces gas and bloating when beans are consumed.
 2. reduces cooking time, 3. makes a creamier texture of bean, and 4. decreases overall cooking time.

 Reasons Not to Pre-soak Beans:

 Pre-soaking beans to reduce gas is a wives-tail that doesn’t reduce gassiness.
-Pre-soaking may actually reduce bean nutritional value by leaching nutrients that are discarded when you freshen water the next day.
+Pre-soaking may reduce bean nutritional value by leaching discarded nutrients when you freshen water the next day.

 #4 Short Boil Or Quick Soak Method

-Boiling beans, and then letting them set on the stove-top.
+Boiling beans and then letting them set on the stovetop.
 I usually use this method because it’s easy.
-Once you’ve boiled the beans, you can forget about them until your ready to make your meal.
+Once you’ve cooked the beans, you can forget about them until you are ready to make your meal.

 #5 Baking Soda

 To Soften Old-tough Beans, add 1T of Baking Soda to a 1lb pot of beans or 1/8 tsp per cup of dried beans.
 If you’re cooking with fresher beans, limit baking soda to 1/4 teaspoon per pound.

 Remember, more baking soda (Sodium Bicarbonate) is not better.
 You want just enough to soften beans without turning them into a pot of mush.